Job Details

 • Programs will be designed to enhance student learning and their motivation to learn.

-• Enrichment programs will be led by a team of Afterschool Enrichment Coaches 3 days per week from approximately 2:20-4:20 pm.
+• Enrichment programs will be led by a team of AIC Enrichment Coaches 4 days per week from approximately 12:30 - 3:30 pm.

 DESCRIPTION:

-After-School Enrichment Coaches will be responsible for planning and implementing an organized, PURPOSEFUL schedule of activities that actively engage student participants and support their bodies, minds, and souls.
-Programming activities will include visual arts, STEM, nutrition & cooking, sports (depending on program site/facility access), and more.
+Summer Enrichment Coaches will be responsible for planning and implementing an organized, PURPOSEFUL schedule of activities that actively engage student participants and support their bodies, minds, and souls.
+Programming activities will include arts, STEM, nutrition & cooking, sports, movement, games, and more.

 GENERAL RESPONSIBILITIES: